mqttjs/mqtt-connection/README.md

 #### Events: \<'pingreq', 'pingresp', 'disconnect'\>
 `function(packet){}`

-Emitted when an MQTT `[pingreq, pingresp, disconnect]` packet is received.
+Emitted when a MQTT `[pingreq, pingresp, disconnect]` packet is received.

 `packet` only includes static header information and can be ignored.

 -------------------------------------

 <a name="generateStream">

 ### mqtt.generateStream()

 Returns a `Transform` stream that calls [`generate()`](https://github.com/mqttjs/mqtt-packet#generate).